-Applicants have the right to register a complaint with the Privacy Commissioner of Canada regarding any matter relating to the processing of a request.
+Applicants have the right to register a complaint with the OPC regarding any matter relating to the processing of a request.

-As indicated at Appendix A, during the 2017-2018 reporting period, no complaints were filed with the Office of the Privacy Commissioner of Canada against the SCC.
+As indicated at Appendix A, during the 2018-2019 reporting period, no complaints were filed with the OPC against the SCC.

-Applications/Appeals to the Federal Court or Federal Court of Appeal
+Applications for judicial review in Federal Court and Appeals to the Federal Court of Appeal